Frequently Asked Questions

 Why is your website URL BodyForWife.com?

-I began my writing career focused on health and fitness, and once your website achieves a certain amount of popularity it’s a pain to change to a new URL so I’m keeping it even though I’ve evolved to focus on a broader approach to motivational psychology for helping people change a variety of aspects of their lives and incorporating issues of social justice to help create a better world for us all.
+I began my writing career focused on health and fitness, and once your website achieves a certain amount of popularity it’s a pain to change to a new URL so I’m keeping it even though I’ve evolved my writing over the years, with my current focus being a profanity-filled history column published daily on my Facebook page.

 But yes, long ago, I decided to get in shape prior to proposing to my wife.
 Years later, the book Body for Life became popular and a bunch of my friends did that program.
 I made a joke about being “on the body for wife program” and they laughed and here we are.